BlueQuartzSoftware/NXSuperbuild/docs/Making_an_SDK_OSX.md

     It will build the Release version of the SDK.
 Please be patient, it takes a while to build all the dependent libraries.

-16. Navigate to **/Users/Shared/DREAM3D_SDK**.
+16. Navigate to **/Users/Shared/NX_SDK**.
 This is your newly created SDK and can be used to compile DREAM.3D.

 ## Building DREAM.3D ##

 Now that you have all of the dependent libraries built you are now ready to compile DREAM.3D.
 For the examples below we are going to assume the following folder structure:

-* DREAM3D_SDK is located at /Users/Shared/DREAM3D_SDK
+* NX_SDK is located at /Users/Shared/NX_SDK
 * DREAM3D_WORKSPACE is located at /Users/[USERNAME\]/Workspace

 There are 6 basic git repositories that need to be cloned: